 Gateway Technical College is committed to a safe and secure learning environment.
 This is achieved by providing training and information to both students and employees employing various methods.
 A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.
-During the 2022-2023 academic year, the college offered 2 sessions relating to Title IX and VAWA for employees; three sessions relating to Title IX, VAWA, Security, and the CARE team for new students for employees, Promise students, and the parents of Promise students.
-In addition, the college provided one session of Bringing in the Bystander training.
+In 2021, the college offered sessions relating to Title IX and VAWA for employees; and Title IX, Security and CARE team for new students for employees via the Online Orientation program.
+In addition, the college offered workshops relating to Stalking and Health Relationships for students.

 All crime prevention and security awareness programs encourage students and employees to be responsible for their own security and the security of others.
 Participants in the various offered programs are asked to be alert, security-conscious and involved and advised to call the Department of Security to report any suspicious behavior.
-For additional information regarding different awareness seminars or programs, contact the Director of Safety and Security at 262-564-2812.
+For additional information regarding different awareness seminars or programs, contact the Vice President of Administration at 262-564-2812.